goldenrain62/TaskManagementApis/README.md

 ---

 ![Create Task(s)](./assets/Create.PNG)
 > [3] Sends a POST request with task details in JSON format.
-The response confirms successful creation of the task with a 200 OK status.
+The response confirms successful creation of 2 tasks with a 200 OK status.
 ---

 ![Update Task(s) 1](./assets/Update1.PNG)